orb-lang/helm/doc/md/historian.md

 ``modeselektor`` it might be time for a new one.

-I'd like to stop buffering blank lines at some point.

 ```lua
 function Historian.next(historian)
    local Δ = historian.cursor < #historian and 1 or 0